Russian strikes hit Ukrainian capital and outskirts of Lviv

 LVIV, Ukraine (AP) — Russian forces pressed their assault on Ukrainian cities Friday, with new missile strikes and shelling on the capital Kyiv and the outskirts of the western city of Lviv, as world leaders pushed for an investigation of the Kremlin’s repeated attacks on civilian targets, including schools, hospitals and residential areas.

-The early morning barrage of missiles on the outskirts of Lviv were the closest strike yet to the center of the city, which has become a crossroads for people fleeing from other parts of Ukraine and for others entering to deliver aid or fight.
+The early morning barrage of missiles on Lviv’s edge was the closest strike yet to the center of the city, which has become a crossroads for people fleeing from other parts of Ukraine and for others entering to deliver aid or fight.

+In city after city around Ukraine, hospitals, schools and buildings where people sought safety have been attacked.
+Rescue workers were still searching for survivors in the ruins of a theater that served as a shelter when it was blasted by a Russian airstrike Wednesday in the besieged southern city of Mariupol.

+Ludmyla Denisova, Ukrainain parliament’s human rights commissioner, said Friday that 130 people had survived the theater bombing.

 Multiple blasts hit in quick succession around 6 a.m., shaking nearby buildings, witnesses said.
 The missiles were launched from the Black Sea, but the Ukrainian air force’s western command said it had shot down two of six missile in the volley.
 A bus repair facility was also damaged, Lviv’s mayor Andriy Sadovyi said.